Neurology Residency

 Residents also participate in case-based educational sessions in neuroradiology, EEG, EMG, and movement disorders in a weekly Friday noon conference.

-Morning report occurs daily at Butterworth Hospital and is an avenue to discuss interesting cases, localization, and formulation.
-A transition of care meeting (sign-out) between the overnight resident and daytime teams follows the morning report.
+Noon reports occurs Mondays and Tuesdays at Butterworth Hospital and is an avenue to discuss interesting cases, localization, and formulation.

 Residents also participate in a resident-led, faculty-supervised, Morbidity and Mortality Conference monthly; both inpatient and outpatient cases are discussed.